-All Quiet on the Western Front (Everyman's Library Contemporary Classics Series) (Hardcover)
+All Quiet on the Western Front: Introduction by Norman Stone (Everyman's Library Contemporary Classics Series) (Hardcover)

 On the hundredth anniversary of the end of World War I: a hardcover edition of the classic tale of a young German soldier's harrowing experiences in the trenches, widely acclaimed as the greatest war novel of all time.